-- Mastectomy takes longer and is more extensive than lumpectomy, with more post-surgery side effects and a longer recuperation time. - Mastectomy means a permanent loss of your breast.
+- Mastectomy takes longer and is more extensive than lumpectomy, with more post-surgery side effects and a longer recuperation time. - Mastectomy means a permanent loss of your breast, and usually loss of sensation in the skin on the chest wall, even if you have a breast reconstruction.